gntyu/react-bootstrap-monthrangepicker/README.md

 There are 2 additional props you can pass, that are not part of the wrapped [bootstrap-daterangepicker](https://github.com/dangrossman/bootstrap-daterangepicker) project.
-Every `<DateRangePicker />` element emits a div element for the wrapper project to initialize itself against.
+Every `<Monthrangepicker />` element emits a div element for the wrapper project to initialize itself against.

 The emitted div looks like this by default: